EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/The Wim Hof Method.md

 Breathing is apparently all you need.
 It can cure anxiety, hangovers, MS, and much more.
 Also, Ice baths are good as well and the core temperature can be manipulated.

 # 🎨 Impressions
-In spite of the hypeness, it felt like interesting things were taken up and I think there is something to increasing your antifragility by being exposed to extreme externalities.
+Despite the hypeness, it felt like interesting things were taken up and I think there is something to increasing your antifragility by being exposed to extreme externalities.
 I thought the breathing exercises were interesting and I think I will work a bit on this and apply it.
-## How I Discovered It
-I wanted to read more about Wim Hof and his method.

-## Who Should Read It?
-People who are interested in the Wim Hof Method (WHM)

-# ☘️ How the Book Changed Me
-I want to be better at breathing exercises.

 # ✍️ My Top  Quotes